JonathanHelianthicusDoe/kpss/README.md

-[![Kiss-pie-storm-safe logo (CC BY-SA 4.0+; &ldquo;lipstick&rdquo; by Marco Livolsi, &ldquo;Pie&rdquo; by Made x Made, &ldquo;storm&rdquo; by tsv, &ldquo;safe&rdquo; by Vectorstall; all parent works CC-BY licensed and obtained from the Noun Project)](./img/kpss.svg "Kiss-pie-storm-safe logo (CC BY-SA 4.0+; &ldquo;lipstick&rdquo; by Marco Livolsi, &ldquo;Pie&rdquo; by Made x Made, &ldquo;storm&rdquo; by tsv, &ldquo;safe&rdquo; by Vectorstall; all parent works CC-BY licensed and obtained from the Noun Project)")](https://kpss.neocities.org/)
+[![Kiss-pie-storm-safe logo (CC BY-SA 4.0+; &ldquo;lipstick&rdquo; by Marco Livolsi, &ldquo;Pie&rdquo; by Made x Made, &ldquo;storm&rdquo; by tsv, &ldquo;safe&rdquo; by Vectorstall; all parent works CC BY licensed and obtained from the Noun Project)](./img/kpss.svg "Kiss-pie-storm-safe logo (CC BY-SA 4.0+; &ldquo;lipstick&rdquo; by Marco Livolsi, &ldquo;Pie&rdquo; by Made x Made, &ldquo;storm&rdquo; by tsv, &ldquo;safe&rdquo; by Vectorstall; all parent works CC BY licensed and obtained from the Noun Project)")](https://kpss.neocities.org/)

 The website for KPSS (Kiss-pie-storm-safe).
 Visit here: